Exercises

 We actually still have a problem.
 To see it, log the returned

-import org.slf4j.Logger; import org.slf4j.LoggerFactory; // ... private Logger logger = LoggerFactory.getLogger(GeocoderServiceTest.class);
+Siteobject to the console.
+First add a SLF4J logger to theGeocoderServiceTestimport org.slf4j.Logger; import org.slf4j.LoggerFactory; // ... private Logger logger = LoggerFactory.getLogger(GeocoderServiceTest.class); -

 Then, in the test methods, log the site.